Einfaldlega-Hugmyndir/SoftwareDevelopmentGuidelines/readme.md

 [back to TOC](#table-of-contents)

 ## 5. Version control
-Within Cadia-LVL, using git for version control is required.
+Within Einfaldlega-Hugmyndir, using git for version control is required.
 A clean repository with descriptive comments makes for a good representation of your project which makes it easier for new developers to join it.
 The following is a way to maintain a project as such.

 ### 5.1.
 Workflow
 We use the [GitHub flow](https://guides.github.com/introduction/flow/) workflow.